 In many cases, paving is sacrificed.
 It is literally smashed out and thrown away rather than wasting time trying to salvage and re-lay.
 When the paving involved is 15 quid per square metre patio sandstone, this might not be too much of a sacrifice, but when it's some fancy imported stone costing 200 quid or more per square metre, it makes you wonder whether using the bond bridge was such a good idea!

-Bond bridges are typically applied as a slurry to the underside of the paving element.
+Bond bridges are typically applied as a slurry or paste to the underside of the paving element.
 The concoction is prepared to a thick, soup-like consistency, a small amount at a time.

-The resulting jollop may be painted onto the underside using a paint brush or Turk's head (are we still allowed to call them that?), or it may be trowel-applied, much like tiling adhesive (some contractors like to use a notched tiling trowel).
+The resulting jollop may be painted onto the underside using a soft brush, a roller, or Turk's head (are we still allowed to call them that?), or it may be trowel-applied, much like tiling adhesive (some contractors like to use a notched tiling trowel).
 When working with smaller units such as setts, cubes and cobbles, the element may have its base dipped into the slurry.

-However it is applied, it is wet and drippy, so care is required to avoid contaminating other materials, tools or the wider working area.
+However it is applied, care is required to avoid contaminating other materials, tools or the wider working area.
+The slurry/paste should be roughly 1-2mm thick when applied.
+A thin smear is not adequate.

 The element is then laid as per normal, with the treated face placed down onto the prepared laying course bed.
 Once consolidated down to the required level, it's good practice to check the paving for any spills or splashes and clean them off immediately before moving on to the next unit.
 It can be scary to witness just how bloody quick this stuff can set, especially in summer!